syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ### Composition

 Composition is a “strong” form of “aggregation”.
-Composition is decorated with a black diamond.
-To create a composition shape, define the relationship property of connector as “composition”.
+The composition is decorated with a black diamond.
+To create a composition shape, define the relationship property of the connector as “composition”.

 The following code example illustrates how to create a composition.